DataKind-DC/rcp2/README.md

 The GitHub Repo contains links to the onboarding powerpoint, notes on the original model, and related background research.

 Current To Dos:
 Right now, we need help downloading and pre-processing U.S. census data at the block and/or block group level, and merging this with the home fire and other data.
 After that, we will need help creating home fire risk score machine learning models and updating the user interface.
-Specific tasks can be found in the GitHub Project Board and Issues.
+Specific tasks can be found in the GitHub <a href="https://github.com/DataKind-DC/rcp2/projects">Project Board</a> and <a href="https://github.com/DataKind-DC/rcp2/issues">Issues</a>.

 ## Input Data Sources